Declaring A Minor

 The Moody College recommends Moody students who are considering a minor meet with their academic advisor to discuss their options and what impact it might have on their major coursework.

-Students following the 2018-2020 catalog may declare only one minor or certificate to supplement their Moody major(s) and must declare their minor/certificate intentions before they have completed 65% of their degree requirements.
+Students following the 2018-2020 and 2020-2022 catalogs may declare only one minor or certificate to supplement their Moody major(s) and must declare their minor/certificate intentions before they have completed 65% of their degree requirements.

 When the department offering the minor or certificate approves a student, the student will receive a SAN indicating that there are “additional steps.”
 For Moody minors and certificates, this is not true.
 The process is complete.
 Moody will contact the student if there are further requirements.